freedomofpress/dangerzone/docs/developer/environments.md

 ## Nested containerization

-Since the Dangerzone environments are containers, this means that the Podman containers that Dangerzone creates have to be nested containers.
-This has some challenges that we will highlight below:
+As Dangerzone environments are containers, the isolation sandbox that Dangerzone create is a nested container.
+This brings the following challenges:

 1. Containers typically only have a subset of syscalls allowed, and sometimes only for specific arguments.
 This happens with the use of [seccomp filters](https://docs.docker.com/engine/security/seccomp/).
 For instance, in Docker, the `clone` syscall is limited in containers and cannot create new namespaces (https://docs.docker.com/engine/security/seccomp/#significant-syscalls-blocked-by-the-default-profile).
-For testing/development purposes, we can get around this limitation by disabling the seccomp filters for the external container with `--security-opt seccomp=unconfined`.
+For testing/development purposes, a seccomp filter for the external container is used to get around this limitation, with
+   `--security-opt seccomp=unconfined`.
 This has the same effect as developing Dangerzone locally, so it should probably be sufficient for now.

-2. While Linux supports nested namespaces, we need extra handling for nested user namespaces.
+2. While Linux supports nested namespaces, extra handling is required for nested user namespaces.
 By default, the configuration for each user namespace (see [`man login.defs`](https://man7.org/linux/man-pages/man5/login.defs.5.html) is to reserve 65536 UIDs/GIDs, starting from UID/GID 100000.
 This works fine